schitresh/software_development/languages/javascript/3_web_api/2_dom.md

 ## Location
 - Helps to manipulate information of the window location (URL)
-  - For example to get the host from current url
+  - For example, to get the host from current url
 - Accessed as `window.location` or just `location`
 - Set `window.location = url` to go or redirect to a specific url